Llanddulas and Rhyd-y-foel

+Plas Dulas, an 1840s mansion in Llanddulas, now demolished, has literary associations with Evelyn Waugh and Noël Coward.
+Waugh wrote the book Decline and Fall while staying there and it inspired Llanabba Castle in the novel.
+At this time, Waugh taught at Arnold House, a former private school in Llanddulas.

-In 2008 a 1148 ft long honeycomb worm reef was discovered on the beach at Llanddulas, by fishery officer Philip Capper of the North Western and North Wales Sea Fisheries Committee after an absence of 60 years.
+In 2008, a 1148 ft long honeycomb worm reef was discovered on the beach at Llanddulas, by fishery officer Philip Capper of the North Western and North Wales Sea Fisheries Committee after an absence of 60 years.
 The worms are common to the Mediterranean Sea, and are rare in the British Isles, but found at a number of sites on western and southern coasts.
 They create the reefs by forming tightly packed tubes from sand and shell particles on top of rocky shores, which then provide a haven for barnacles, crabs, limpets, mussels, periwinkles, sea anemones and whelks.

 Pen-y-corddyn-mawr is a hillfort located on a limestone plateau above Rhyd-y-foel, where Roman artefacts have been unearthed.
 Lead mines nearby are thought to have been worked by the Romans, and were still in use in the 1820s, when they provided the lead for Gwrych Castle's windows.
 The limestone hill of Cefn yr Ogof 204 metres (669 feet)stands above the village.
 Nearby is the crag of Craig y Forwyn.